macCesar/purgeTSS/README.md

 It will purge all unused classes from your Appcelerator Project.

-For now it works with [tailwind.tss](https://github.com/macCesar/tailwind-tss-color-generator/blob/master/app.tss) and [fontawesome.tss](https://github.com/macCesar/tailwind-tss-color-generator/blob/master/fontawesome.tss).
+For now it only works with [tailwind.tss](https://github.com/macCesar/tailwind-tss-color-generator/blob/master/app.tss) and [fontawesome.tss](https://github.com/macCesar/tailwind-tss-color-generator/blob/master/fontawesome.tss).

+**ALL your custom classes form your `app.tss` file will be copied over without purging.**

 ## Installation
 Iinstall it globally on your machine.